ddonahue007/consoledot-debugger/README.md

 ## Overview
 This tool will deploy a pod onto the cluster in the current namspace|project.
 Once this pod has been deployed you are automatically logged into the pod.
-The tools provided by this pod alow access to the database, redis and others.
+The tools provided by this pod allow access to the database, redis and other applications for easy debugging.

 ### Requirements
 - [Docker](https://docs.docker.com/engine/install/) or [podman](https://podman.io/getting-started/installation)